genea-workshop/leaderboard/_pages/details.md

 The main goal of the GENEA Leaderboard is to advance the scientific field of automated gesture generation.
 To best achieve this, we have a few requirements for participation:

 <ol style="display: grid; gap: 10px">
   <li>We are primarily looking to evaluate established gesture generation systems (e.g., already published models).
-In practice, this means that you must have already conducted your own small-scale evaluations before submitting.</li>
+In practice, this means that we maintain the right to filter out submissions that do not have prior evaluation results, or are clearly far below the state-of-the-art.</li>

   <li>By participating in the leaderboard, you allow us to share your submitted motion clips with the scientific community, alongside with the videos we render from them and the human preference data collected during the evaluation.</li>